-The primary purpose of our foreign currency hedging activities is to protect against the volatility associated with foreign currency transactions.
+The primary purpose of our foreign currency hedging activities is to protect against the volatility associated with foreign currency transactions, including transactions denominated in Euro, British pound, Japanese yen, Canadian dollar, Australian dollar and Swiss franc.
 We also utilize natural hedges to mitigate our transaction and commitment exposures.
 Our corporate policy prescribes the range of allowable hedging activity.
 We enter into foreign currency exchange contracts with large multinational financial institutions and we do not hold or engage in transactions involving derivative instruments for purposes other than risk management.

 We recognize all derivative instruments, including our foreign currency exchange contracts and interest rate swap agreements, on the balance sheet at fair value at the balance sheet date.
 Derivative instruments that do not qualify for hedge accounting treatment must be recorded at fair value through earnings.
 To qualify for hedge accounting treatment, cash flow hedges must be highly effective in offsetting changes to expected future cash flows on hedged transactions.
-If a derivative instrument qualifies for hedge accounting, changes in the fair value of the derivative instrument from the effective portion of the hedge are deferred in other comprehensive income ("OCI"), net of tax, and reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
+If a derivative instrument qualifies for hedge accounting, changes in the fair value of the derivative instrument from the effective portion of the hedge are deferred in AOCI, net of tax, and reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
 We immediately record in earnings the extent to which a hedge instrument is not effective in achieving offsetting changes in fair value.
 We de-designate derivative instruments from hedge accounting when the likelihood of the hedged transaction occurring becomes less than probable.
 For de-designated instruments, the gain or loss from the time of de-designation through maturity of the instrument is recognized in earnings.
-Any gain or loss in OCI at the time of de-designation is reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
-See Note 11 for further information regarding the effect of derivative instruments designated as cash flow hedges on the condensed consolidated statement of operations for the three months ended March 31, 2013 and 2012.
+Any gain or loss in AOCI at the time of de-designation is reclassified into earnings in the same period or periods during which the hedged transaction affects earnings in the same period or periods during which the hedged transaction affects earnings in the same period or periods during which the hedged transaction affects earnings in the instrument is recognized in earnings.
+Any gain or loss in AOCI at the time of de-designation is reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
+See Note 13 for further information regarding the effect of derivative instruments designated as cash flow hedges on the condensed consolidated statement of operations for the three and nine months ended September 30, 2013 and 2012.